 Rule 45.
-Clerk's Duties
+Clerk of Court's Duties

-- (a) Dismissal by Clerk; Reconsideration.
-The clerk may dismiss an appeal for a failure to follow the Federal Rules of Appellate Procedure or these Federal Circuit Rules.
+(a) Dismissal by Clerk of Court; Reconsideration.

+The clerk of court may dismiss an appeal for a failure to follow the Federal Rules of Appellate Procedure or these Federal Circuit Rules.
 A party may move that the court reconsider such dismissal.
-A motion for reconsideration must; - be filed within 14 days after issuance of the order of dismissal; - (2) be in the form prescribed by Federal Rule of Appellate Procedure 27 and Federal Circuit Rule 27; and - (3) not exceed 5 pages. - (b) Informal Motion for Reconsideration.
-A pro se party may file an original and 3 copies of an informal motion, which may be in the form of a letter, for reconsideration of the dismissal.
+A motion for reconsideration must:

+- (1) be filed within 14 days after issuance of the order of dismissal; - (2) be in the form prescribed by Federal Rule of Appellate Procedure 27 and Federal Circuit Rule 27; and - (3) not exceed 5 pages.

+(b) Informal Motion for Reconsideration.

+A pro se party may file one copy of an informal motion, which may be in the form of a letter, for reconsideration of the dismissal.
 The informal motion must not exceed 5 typewritten double-spaced pages.
-A copy of the dismissal order must be attached to the original and each copy of the informal motion. - (c) Authority to Enter Orders.
-The clerk may enter an order "For the Court" only when authorized by these rules or at the direction of a judge or the court. - (d) Communication with the Court.
-All correspondence and telephone calls about cases and motions and all press inquiries must be directed to the clerk.
+A copy of the dismissal order must be attached to the original and each copy of the informal motion.

+(c) Authority to Enter Orders.

+The clerk of court may enter an order "For the Court" only when authorized by these rules or at the direction of a judge or the court.

-- (2) Calendar.
-Under the court's direction, the clerk must prepare a calendar of cases awaiting argument.
-In placing cases on the calendar for argument, the clerk must give preference to appeals in criminal cases and to other proceedings and appeals entitled to preference by law. - (3) Other Records.
-The clerk must keep other books and records required by the Director of the Administrative Office of the United States Courts, with the approval of the Judicial Conference of the United States, or by the court. - (c) Notice of an Order or Judgment.
-Upon the entry of an order or judgment, the circuit clerk must immediately serve a notice of entry on each party, with a copy of any opinion, and must note the date of service on the docket.
-Service on a party represented by counsel must be made on counsel. - (d) Custody of Records and Papers.
-The circuit clerk has custody of the court's records and papers.
-Unless the court orders or instructs otherwise, the clerk must not permit an original record or paper to be taken from the clerk's office.
-Upon disposition of the case, original papers constituting the record on appeal or review must be returned to the court or agency from which they were received.
-The clerk must preserve a copy of any brief, appendix, or other paper that has been filed.
+(d) Communication with the Court.

+All correspondence and telephone calls about cases and motions and all press inquiries must be directed to the clerk of court.